 The council’s benefits service can provide information about your Housing Benefit, Council Tax Benefit and your entitlement to free school meals.

-This covers discretionary housing payments and crisis and support grants to provide short term assistance to people in need.
+This covers discretionary housing payments and the Residents' Support Scheme to provide short term assistance to people in need.

 Visit the advice services page or download the advice agencies leaflet for a list of helpful organisations.